KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

 After applying morph targets to vertex positions and normals, tangent space may need to be recalculated.
-See [Appendix B](#appendix-b-tangent-space-recalculation) for details.
+See [Appendix A](#appendix-a-tangent-space-recalculation) for details.

 > **Implementation note:** The number of morph targets is not limited in glTF.
 A conformant client must support at least eight morphed attributes.
 This means that it has to support at least eight morph targets that contain a `POSITION` attribute, or four morph targets that contain a `POSITION` and a `NORMAL` attribute, or two morph targets that contain `POSITION`, `NORMAL` and `TANGENT` attributes.
 For assets that contain a higher number of morphed attributes, renderers may choose to either fully support them (for example, by performing the morph computations in software), or to only use the eight attributes of the morph targets with the highest weights.